kohei-noda-qcrg/md-bookshelf/README.md

 cd frontend && npm i && cd ../backend && npm i && docker compose up -d
 ```

 You can access the web client server at http://localhost:3000/
-You can access the backend server at http://localhost:5000/
+And you can access the backend server at http://localhost:5000/